Based in a variety of locations, our team of therapists bring a wealth of experience addressing the issues that may come with a cancer diagnosis.

 Jonathan is based in Camden/St Pancras and can also offer sessions by telephone and Skype.
 He can be contacted on 07930 331659 or by email firstname.lastname@example.org

-Anne-Claire is an experienced IACP accredited counsellor and psychotherapist, as well as a member of EAC (European Association for Counselling) and IPSON.
-She specialises in supporting cancer patients and their loved ones.
+Anne-Claire is an experienced IACP accredited counsellor and psychotherapist who specialises in supporting cancer patients and their loved ones.
+She is a member of EAC (European Association for Counselling) and IPSON.

 Her approach is integrative to suit individual needs and best enable people to tap into their inner resilience.
-She has trained in EMDR (Eye Movement Desensitisation and Reprocessing) which is advocated by the WHO to help people experiencing Post Traumatic Stress Disorder.
-She also completed a diploma in Indian Head Massage (IHM).
+She is trained in EMDR (Eye Movement Desensitisation and Reprocessing), used to treat Post-Traumatic Stress Disorder.

-Anne-Claire offers face-to-face and online (SKYPE) counselling in both English and French.
-The practice is situated a short walk from Purley and Purley Oaks train stations, and on bus routes 60, 166, 407 & 466.
-Ample parking is provided.
+Anne-Claire offers face-to-face and remote (phone and video) counselling in English and French.
+Her private practice is situated a short walk from Purley and Purley Oaks train stations, and on bus routes 60, 166, 407 and 466.